Gaggia Classic Pro $449 vs Rancilio Silvia V6 $995 — Worth 2x 2026?

 The Gaggia Classic Pro has been the default recommendation on r/espresso and r/Coffee for budget-conscious beginners since the 2019 redesign, and the E24 update addresses the two biggest historical complaints: the aluminum boiler is gone (replaced with lead-free brass), and the pump mounting is quieter.

 The new brass boiler is the real story.
 Previous Gaggia Classics used aluminum, which corroded faster and conducted heat less evenly.
-The E24's brass boiler improved thermal stability meaningfully, though it's still only 100ml — temperature surfing (flushing water before pulling a shot to stabilize temp) remains a necessary ritual until you add a PID.
+The E24's brass boiler improved thermal stability meaningfully, though it's still only 100ml, temperature surfing (flushing water before pulling a shot to stabilize temp) remains a necessary ritual until you add a PID.
+For a detailed spec-by-spec comparison of the E24 model against the Silvia V6, see our Gaggia Classic Pro E24 vs Rancilio Silvia V6 comparison.

 The 100ml boiler is the machine's ceiling.
 You get one good shot, then need to wait 30-60 seconds for the boiler to recover.
 Pull three shots for guests and you're babysitting temperature cycles.
 Steam power is adequate for a single cappuccino but runs out of steam (literally) partway through a 12oz latte.
 The plastic drip tray and reservoir feel cheap next to the Silvia's all-metal construction.